 Co-parenting Support Group

-The group meets every other week for 75 minutes, on Thursdays at 8 p.m.
-During the coronavirus the group is being held online.
+The group meets every first and third Monday of the month for 75 minutes, at 8 p.m. and is currently is being held online.

 Cost is $25 per person per session ($100 in advance for four sessions)